 - Flappy Bird - single game, scroll down

-The homebrew scene for the TurboGrafx-16 also known as the PC Engine is almost nonexistent.
-I think that is because it wasn't a popular system, it looks difficult to program for, and the media contains whatever BIOS the system needs.
+There are few homebrew games for TurboGrafx-16 also known as the NEC PC Engine.
+I think it's because it wasn't a popular system, it looks difficult to program for, and the media contains whatever BIOS the system needs.